keithchristian/webpages/README.md

 <li type="A">When your resume is complete</li>
 <ol>
-<li type="1">When your resume is complete, save a backup copy, go to your home page on LinkedIn and update these areas:</li>
+<li type="1">Save a backup copy.
+Go to your home page on LinkedIn and update these areas:</li>
 <li type="1">Your Headline, which appears under your profile picture.
 Click the pencil icon to the right of your picture.
 Edit the headline and put the most compelling skill sets there, start the line with 10 years of Linux, or 5 years of PostgreSQL, or 2 years of Docker, or whatever your BEST skillset is, then follow that with other important skills.</li>
 <li type="1">In the same area, click "Add profile section" and create or update your profile.
 This should be equal to or closely match your resume.</li>
 <li type="1">To the left of the Add profile section, click Open to, and click Finding a new job or Providing services.
 This will add a green border to your profile picture and helps get attention quickly.</li>